 Advantages and disadvantages of Sanded Plywood

-- Strength, Stiffness, and Stability: The cross-laminating structure of the layers gives the sanded plywood an excellent strength.
+- Strength, Stiffness, and Stability: The cross-laminating structure of the layers gives the sanded plywood excellent strength.
 The cross-laminating structure also makes the plywood dimensionally stable.

-- Easy to work: This plywood can be easily worked with all types of tools.
+- Easy to work: This plywood can be easily worked with all tools.
 Due to its lightweight, it is easy to handle.
 It is easily paintable and stainable, so it can be painted as desired.